ybarnatan/arg-football/LPF_arg.md

 ## 3.- Heatmap: goals per week of the season

-This heat map shows the number of goals scored by match week per season.
+Continuing our league analysis, this heat map shows the number of goals scored by match week per season.
 We may get several insights from it.

 - The last match week in the last two seasons showed a whooping number of goals scored in comparison to the rest of the seasons.